Texas Porch

 Who Handles Property Tax in Presidio County

-Two separate offices handle property taxes here — one sets the value, and a different one collects the bill.
+Two separate offices handle property taxes here.
+One sets the value, and a different one collects the bill.

 Rains County · Property Tax Basics